tyoshino/origin-wide-cors/README.md

 - An Origin-Wide-CORS descriptor fetched over HTTP is not applicable to fetches over HTTPS
 - An Origin-Wide-CORS descriptor fetched over HTTPS is applicable to fetches over both HTTPS and HTTP

+### Issues

+- The descriptor gets cached together with the resource R?
+Separately maintained?
+  - -> only in response to OPTIONS?

 ### General Origin-Wide Policy

 This protocol can be generalized to allow for announcing various policies in addition to the CORS.